 Unfortunately, no. However, there are steps you can take;

 Take Out Personal Guarantee Insurance

-Personal Guarantee Insurance (PGI) is a relatively new phenomenon.
-It exists to protect the guarantors’ assets, when they are at risk from a liquidating company.
+Personal Guarantee Insurance (PGI) exists to protect the guarantors’ assets, when they are at risk from a liquidating company.

 When the lender seeks personal assets to be used to repay the loan balance, after the company liquidates, having PGI covers some of the liability.
 The value depends on the insurance coverage taken out, but usually is worth up to 70% of the insurers' net liability.
 Generally speaking these insurances are expensive.
 Why?
 Because if you are asking for insurance you are already hinting that perhaps the guarantee is not that solid!

 Renegotiating The Contract Upon Which the Personal Guarantee Is Attached